QMIND-Team/QMIND-KAGGLE-TITANIC/week_2_action_items.md

 * One-hot encode both datasets for all variables except for fam_size using the **sklearn one hot encoder function**.

 **4. I'll need you to do the following modelling tasks:**
 * Use our new features and rerun the pipeline.
 For the X, use every column in the training set that isn't 'Survived' (hint: just drop a column).
+Because you used a one-hot encoder earlier, you should have a lot more columns now.
 For the y, use the survived column.
 Note the new val score.
 * Upgrade our classifier to a random forest classifier, using the example as a guide.
 Note the new val score.
 Submit again and see where we end up on the leaderboard.
 **Optional task if you have time left:**
 * Upgrade our classifier to a LightGBM classifier.
 This is going to be the most time-consuming part of the project; however, it's important since LightGBM is now by far the most common, so it pays to understand how to use it so that you can read other people's implementations.
 Keep in mind for lightGBM that you have to declare categoricals explicitly, and need to feed it label-encoded rather than one-hot encoded data.
 Use this example [here](https://github.com/Microsoft/LightGBM/blob/master/examples/python-guide/simple_example.py) to start, but make sure you change the objective, and metric to something suitable for classification.
 Also, add a list of column indices of categorical variables in the params list (e.g. categorical_variable=[0,1,2]).